seraphgrid/pulsar/README.md

 - [X] Sxhkd keybindings.
 - [ ] Font icons support.
+- [X] Prompt to show the notes.
 - [X] Prompt to open web bookmarks.
 - [X] Option to disable hidden files.
 - [X] Script to list and open manpages.
-- [ ] Prompt to show templates of code.
+- [X] Prompt to show templates of code.
 - [X] Script to that holds list of keybindings.
 - [ ] Prompt that lists the installed packages.
 - [X] Script to search using specific search engine.